 — Joe Truss – Culturally Responsive Leadership (@trussleadership) May 25, 2019

 Ima be real.
-This is hard.
-I am literally balancing my vision of an equitable school, that I have been crafting for years, studied for years, and worked my ass off to reach.
-But who’s to say that everyone else’s visions are not valid.
+This is hella hard.
+I am literally balancing shared vision, with my vision of an equitable school, that I have been crafting for years, studied for years, and worked my ass off to reach.
+But who’s to say that everyone else’s visions are not valid?
+Not me.

 Then we can start moving towards empowering marginalized students.